Azure/azure-sdk-for-python/sdk/communication/azure-communication-email/README.md

 ### Get Email Message Status

-The result from the `send` call contains a `message_id` which can be used to query the status of the email.
+The result from the `send` call contains a `messageId` which can be used to query the status of the email.

 ```python
 response = client.send(message)